Bash for Bioinformatics

 Schedule

-You should have completed the readings before class, so we can hit the ground running.
+You should complete the readings before class for weeks 3 and 4, so we can hit the ground running.

 Preclass Review Intro to Command Line and Cluster 101